2012 AdvoCare 500 (Atlanta)

-The 2012 AdvoCare 500 was a NASCAR Sprint Cup Series stock car race held on September 2, 2012 at Atlanta Motor Speedway in Hampton, Georgia, United States.
+The 2012 AdvoCare 500 was a NASCAR Sprint Cup Series race held on September 2, 2012 at Atlanta Motor Speedway in Hampton, Georgia, United States.
 Contested over 327 laps, it was the twenty-fifth race of the 2012 NASCAR Sprint Cup Series season.
 Denny Hamlin of Joe Gibbs Racing won the race, his fourth of the season, while Jeff Gordon finished second ahead of Brad Keselowski.

 Report

 Background

 Atlanta Motor Speedway, the race track where the race was held.

-Atlanta Motor Speedway is one of ten intermediate tracks to hold NASCAR races; the others are Charlotte Motor Speedway, Chicagoland Speedway, Darlington Raceway, Homestead Miami Speedway, Kansas Speedway, Kentucky Speedway, Las Vegas Motor Speedway, New Hampshire Motor Speedway, and Texas Motor Speedway.
+Atlanta Motor Speedway is one of ten intermediate tracks to hold NASCAR races.
 The standard track at Atlanta Motor Speedway is a four-turn quad-oval track that is 1.54 mi long.
 The track's turns are banked at twenty-four degrees, while the front stretch, the location of the finish line, and the back stretch are banked at five.

 Before the race, Greg Biffle led the Drivers' Championship with 849 points, and Jimmie Johnson stood in second with 838.
 Dale Earnhardt Jr. was third in the Drivers' Championship with 834 points, eleven ahead of Matt Kenseth and 37 ahead of Martin Truex Jr. in fourth and fifth.
 Clint Bowyer with 794 was four ahead of Brad Keselowski, as Denny Hamlin with 774 points, was seven points ahead of Kevin Harvick, and 28 in front of Tony Stewart.
 In the Manufacturers' Championship, Chevrolet was leading with 167 points, 30 ahead of Toyota.
 Ford, with 122 points, was twenty points ahead of Dodge in the battle for third.
 Jeff Gordon was the race's defending champion.